bradford-hamilton/Google-OAuth2.0-Express-Passport-Postgres-Template/README.md

-##Google OAuth2.0 with Express & Passport Template
+##Google OAuth2.0 with Express, PostgreSQL & Passport Template
 This is a template for using Google OAuth2.0 with Express and Passport.js.
 I will be adding more in the next couple days.
 It's functional for local use right now.

 1. Clone the repo, cd into it, and run npm install.